aureliengoulon/Crawler/README.md

 ## Getting Started

-This is a Python program and is supported as of version 3.6.
+This is a Python program and it is supported as of version 3.6 (can also run with PyPy 3.3.5).
 It uses included modules and has some dependencies.

 ### Prerequisites